 LOAD PATCH

 USER 1

 USER 1

+USER 1

 PRESS LOAD TO ABORT

 Turn the rotary encoder O or push or to select the patches stored in non-volatile memory - they are loaded automatically as you select them.
-Use and to change bank.
-To abort and return to the previous patch you were working with press again at any time.
+Use on and to change bank.
+To abort and return to the previous patch you were working with press to change bank any time.

-Empty unused patch locations are named EMP TY (in reverse colour), in this case no patch is loaded when they are selected (since they are empty).
+Empty unused patch locations are named EMP T Y (in reverse colour), in this case no patch is loaded when they are selected (since they are empty).